-This Statement relates to our fiscal year ended December 31, 2020.
-It describes the activities of Illinois Tool Works Inc. and its consolidated subsidiaries, including ITW Limited and ITW Holdings Australia L.P. (the “Company,” “ITW,” “we,” “us” and “our”) to eliminate slavery and human trafficking from its business and supply chains.
+This Statement relates to our fiscal year ended December 31, 2021.
+It describes the activities of Illinois Tool Works Inc. and its consolidated subsidiaries, including ITW Limited and ITW Holdings Australia L.P. (the “Company,” “ITW,” “we,” “us” and “our”), to eliminate slavery and human trafficking from our business and supply chains.

 ITW recognizes that our impact extends far beyond our own walls.
 To further our positive impact on our shared world, we are committed to fostering responsibility across our value chain, through the impact of our products, as well as via our global supplier network.

-The Company, headquartered in Glenview, Illinois, USA, publicly listed on the New York Stock Exchange, is a decentralized global manufacturer of a diversified range of industrial products and equipment employing approximately 43,000 people at 83 divisions in 52 countries.
+The Company, headquartered in Glenview, Illinois, USA and publicly traded on the New York Stock Exchange, is a decentralized global manufacturer of a diversified range of industrial products and equipment employing approximately 45,000 people at 83 divisions in 52 countries.
 ITW’s operations are organized and managed based on similar product offerings and end markets and are reported to senior management as the following seven segments: Automotive OEM; Food Equipment; Test & Measurement and Electronics; Welding; Polymers & Fluids; Construction Products and Specialty Products.
-The Company owns and operates approximately 440 plants and office facilities which in turn source from thousands of suppliers found in 80 countries.
+The Company owns and operates over 400 plants and office facilities which in turn source from thousands of suppliers located in over 90 countries.
 ITW divisions range from OEMs to Tier 1, 2, 3 and potentially Tier 4 suppliers depending on the market served.

-We have prepared this Statement on a combined basis to comply with the California Transparency in Supply Chains Act, the UK Modern Slavery Act and the Australian Commonwealth Modern Slavery Act and for our entire company, because our Core Values, Statement of Principles of Conduct, Human Rights Policy, Supplier Code of Conduct, Supplier Expectations and Conflict Minerals Policy Statement, together provide the over-arching compliance framework relating to slavery and human trafficking across our entire enterprise (which we sometimes refer to herein collectively as “modern slavery”).
-However, not all of the entities that are part of the Company are subject to these Acts.
+We have prepared this Statement to comply with the California Transparency in Supply Chains Act, the UK Modern Slavery Act and the Australian Commonwealth Modern Slavery Act (collectively, the “Acts”).
+Our Core Values, ITW Code of Conduct, Human Rights Policy, Supplier Code of Conduct, Supplier Expectations and Responsible Sourcing Policy, together provide the over- arching compliance framework relating to slavery and human trafficking across our entire enterprise (which we sometimes refer to herein collectively as “modern slavery”).
+However, not all of the entities that are part of the Company are subject to the Acts.

 We believe that the risks of modern slavery in our own businesses are remote given the nature of our businesses and workforce coupled with our internal policies and procedures and strong Core Values.
-Where we have identified risks inherent in suppliers, as further discussed below, we have established procedures and work in the spirit of continuous improvement to mitigate the risks of either contributing to or being linked to modern slavery in our supply chains for products from those suppliers.
+Where we have identified risks inherent in suppliers, as further discussed below, we have established procedures and work in the spirit of continuous improvement to mitigate the risks of either contributing to or being linked to modern slavery in our supply chains.

-Where practicable, we seek to maintain long-term relationships with local suppliers to help us source more responsibly and reduce the risk of sourcing from an unethical supplier.
-In 2020, in our overall supply chain, approximately 45 percent of global spend was with suppliers who are near the facilities we serve.
+Where practicable, we seek to maintain long-term relationships with local suppliers to help us source responsibly and reduce the risk of sourcing from an unethical supplier.
+In 2021, in our overall supply chain, approximately 45 percent of global spend was with suppliers who are near the facilities we serve.

 Codes of Conduct

-The ITW Statement of Principles of Conduct mandates compliance with human rights requirements around the globe, including environmental, health and safety laws that protect the well-being of employees, and laws against slavery, human trafficking and child labor.
-The ITW Statement of Principles of Conduct applies to all of our employees and internal business operations.
+The ITW Code of Conduct mandates compliance with human rights requirements around the globe, including environmental, health and safety laws that protect the well-being of employees, and laws against slavery, human trafficking and child labor.
+The ITW Code of Conduct applies to all of our colleagues, directors, businesses and subsidiaries around the world.